Vyngard/bitpin-task/README.md

 ![fixed_alpha.png](formula_imgs/fixed_alpha.png)

 3. **Dynamic ALPHA Exponential Moving Average (EMA) Method (Implemented in: `views_dynamic_alpha.py`)**
-The Dynamic ALPHA EMA method improves upon the Fixed ALPHA EMA by adjusting the smoothing factor `(α)` based on the total number of ratings.
+The Dynamic ALPHA EMA method improves upon the Fixed ALPHA EMA by adjusting the smoothing factor `(α) = 0.1` based on the total number of ratings.
 This allows the method to be more responsive when there are fewer ratings and more stable as the number of ratings increases.

 ![dynamic_alpha.png](formula_imgs/dynamic_alpha.png)